Retirement planning checklist: Managing retirement accounts

 Update your beneficiaries

-Another item on your financial checklist for retirement is to update your beneficiaries.
+Another item on your financial checklist for retirement planning is to update your beneficiaries.
 Each of your retirement accounts will pass to the beneficiary(ies) listed (or according to your plan's default beneficiary if you do not list a beneficiary), regardless of what you stated in your will or trust.
 So it's critical to review your beneficiaries regularly, especially after a marriage, divorce, birth, or death of a loved one.

 As you review your beneficiaries, keep these tips in mind: